oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 	return ret;
 }
 ```

 ## Improvements
 Some problems with this system are:

 -The number of cameras is fixed during execution.
-You could implement a change of the number of cameras in real-time, you should have to add a DeleteCameras() funciton and a variable input in the CreateCameras() function to tell it how many cameras to create.
+You could implement a change of the number of cameras in real-time, you have to add a DeleteCameras() funciton and a variable input in the CreateCameras() function to tell it how many cameras to create.

 -You can't decide where to place each camera.
 For example, you can't place the camera 1 in the right bottom corner, it will always follow an order.